 The Centre will transfer to the importing State the credit of IGST used in payment of SGST.
 This way the importer’s state will get the full amount of SGST.

-This way any tax earned by exporting state in such goods in transferred to the importing state.
-And the net result is that the Centre government got his share and importer’s state gets his.
+This way any tax earned by exporting state in such goods is transferred to the importing state.
+And the net result is that the Central government and importing state both get their respective shares.

-Goods sold by a manufacturer (A) to a trader (B) in same state i.e Rajasthan for Rs.
-100. Now the goods are sold by B to a trader in Gujarat i.e C for Rs.
-175 and finally sold by C to the consumer D. Assuming CGST @ 9% and SGST @ 9%.
+A manufacturer (A) sells goods to a trader (B) in same state i.e. Rajasthan for Rs.100.
+Now, the goods are sold by B to a trader (C) in Gujarat for Rs.175 and finally sold by C to the consumer (D).
+Assuming CGST @ 9% and SGST @ 9%.